 I don’t know.
 Well, you’re a reporter, you know.

 What was the plan for coming out?
-When were you going to come out?
+When were you going to

 I’m going to San Francisco, and I’m going to come out at one of The Monthly Rumpus events.